davidbowland/jokes-infrastructure/README.md

 ## Setup

-The `developer` role and [AWS CLI](https://aws.amazon.com/cli/) are required to deploy this project.
+The `developer` role and [AWS SAM CLI](https://aws.amazon.com/serverless/sam/) are required to deploy this project.

 ### CloudFormation